5 min read

 It took a few days, but eventually, clarity smacked me like a frying pan to the face:

-I was mourning over a job I hadn’t even really wanted.
+I was grieving a job I hadn’t even really wanted.
 Not deep down.

 The truth was, I'd never belonged in that fluorescent-lit hamster wheel.

-(In hindsight, I'm pretty sure the boss knew that well before I did.)
+(In fairness, I'm pretty sure the boss saw that well before I did.)

 And if I stayed, I would've spent the rest of my life trying to earn the approval of people who couldn't even be bothered to look me in the eye while telling me "no."